TrNeate/ChessAI/README.md

 # ChessAI
-A Chess AI that returns a list of all possible moves.
-All further logic will need to be coded in by new user
+This is a Chess AI that returns a list of all possible moves.
+Our goal is that people use this as a start to build their own chess AI off of contributing their own strategy and logic to compete against ours.